 What I've noticed when talking with our partners before a project starts is that many don't know when to use 3D–some jump to 3D too fast and others are reluctant to go there–or what kind of 3D is best for their particular need, time, scope, and budget.

 How is 3D used in training and selling?

-This is the most accessible format of 3D animation and can be used in a variety of ways for training and selling - on it's own, in an app, as part of a motion graphics video.
-Watching the video is an effective option for learning new material and the videos can be paused at any time so your learners can stop and absorb the information, take a learning check, or start over if they need more time with the material.
+This is the most accessible format of 3D animation and can be used in a variety of ways for training and selling–on its own, in an app, as part of a motion graphics video.
+Watching the video is an effective option for learning new material, and your learners can pause the videos at any time so they can stop and absorb the information, take a learning check, or start over if they need more time with the material.

 3D video becomes more versatile and can be implemented into an interactive piece.
 This can be done by taking the sequence of images (usually a PNG sequence) and importing them into the native code in order to create a slider or drag/zoom interaction.
 This gives the user the illusion of interactive 3D at a fraction of the cost compared to using a gaming engine like Unity or Unreal.